 - Alcohol: All forms of alcohol are prohibited.

-Embarking on the Daniel Fast requires both spiritual and practical preparation.
+Embarking on this fast requires both spiritual and practical preparation.
 Here are some steps to get started:

 - Set Your Intentions: Determine your spiritual goals and reasons for fasting.
 Whether seeking guidance, healing, or a deeper relationship with God, having clear intentions will keep you focused.

-- Plan Your Meals: Meal planning is crucial for success on the Daniel Fast.
-Check out the recipes below for ideas and inspiration.
+- Plan Your Meals: Meal planning is crucial for success.
+Check out the recipes below for ideas and inspiration, or consider our 7-Day Daniel Fast Meal Plan.

 - Prepare Spiritually: Commit to daily prayer, scripture reading, and meditation.
-The Daniel Fast is as much about spiritual nourishment as it is about physical discipline.
+The fast is as much about spiritual nourishment as it is about physical discipline.

 - Stay Hydrated: Water is your best friend on this fast.
 Aim to drink at least 8 glasses of water daily to stay hydrated and support your body's detoxification process.

-- Seek Support: Consider joining a Daniel Fast group.
+- Seek Support: Consider joining a Facebook group.
 Having support can help you stay accountable and encouraged throughout the fast.

 What to Expect During the Daniel Fast